digitalrebar/provision/doc/cli/drpcli_catalog_updateLocal.rst

 ::

      -h, --help             help for updateLocal
+         --version string   Minimum version of the items

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~